Bill Leete

 William M. Leete Jr. (born c.
-1944) is a former American football and baseball player, coach, and college athletics administrator.
+1944) is an American former football and baseball player, coach, and college athletics administrator.
 He was the head coach of Hofstra University's football team from 1975 to 1980.
 He compiled a 30–23–1 overall record.
 After leaving Hofstra, Leete went on to become the athletic director at the University of New Haven.